catalyst-fp7/documents/interoperability/interoperability.md

 #### Aggregates and individual resources

-In accordance with the general principles of linked data, each resource's IRI should be dereferencable as a URL.
+In accordance with the general principles of linked data, each resource's IRI should ideally be dereferencable as a URL.
-However, most client applications will need to access aggregates of resources, to allow for more efficient access.
+However, this will rarely happen: Most client applications will prefer to access aggregates of resources, to minimize queries.
 This requires those aggregates to also be named resources.
+These names may also correspond to RESTful endpoints, when those exist.
-(See [SIOC and containers][]) Also, from a RESTful point of view, aggregates need to exist as target to PUT operations in the rare cases where interoperability requires this.
+Also, from a RESTful point of view, aggregates need to exist as target to PUT operations in the rare cases where interoperability requires this.

 ### Trusted or vetted SPARQL queries